 Baby Steps will be closed for Spring Break in accordance with my children’s school schedule.
 I will also be closed the first two weeks of July each year along with all Holidays previously mentioned in this handbook.
 In September of each year, I will send an email with the exact dates of all vacations and holidays.

-Regular payment rates apply for my vacations, your vacations, weeks with holidays, and provider's sick/personal days.
+Regular payment rates apply for my vacations, your vacations, weeks with holidays, and my sick/personal days.